Liga Dominicana de Fútbol: Competition format

-The 2019 tournament of the Liga Dominicana de Futbol will start with 12 teams.
-The event will be developed with a new format, each of the twelve clubs can have up to 6 foreign players on their payroll.
+The 2019 tournament of the Liga Dominicana de Futbol started with 12 teams.
+The event brought up a new format in which each of the twelve clubs can have up to 6 foreign players on their payroll.

-The new format includes an "Apertura" and a "Clausura" tournament, both will be played one round and has been agreed with the twelve clubs and also with CONCACAF.
+The new format includes an "Apertura" and a "Clausura" tournament, both will be played one round and have been agreed with the twelve clubs and also with CONCACAF.
 The "Apertura" will have a semifinal with the four best teams and then a final, as well as the "Clausura".

-Then the champion of each tournament will compete to win the qualification to the CONCACAF championship tournament.
+The champion of each tournament will then compete to win the qualification to the CONCACAF championship tournament.
 Another club will qualify for the CONCACAF tournament, accumulating the most points in both tournaments.